telantix/botcord/certifiaction program.md

 + Created 2 or more projects
 + You must be in the Discord server

-Once you meet the requirements, you must open a **ticket** in the Discord server. ([here](https://discord.com/channels/731647189079556097/746025954832285726)) Click on the **Self-Certication** Mail icon to start a ticket where a staff member will be with you & you will most likly be accepted for the role!
+Once you meet the requirements, you must open a **ticket** in the Discord server. ([here](https://discord.com/channels/@me/746168536078221352)) message anything to  to start a ticket where a staff member will be with you & you will most likly be accepted for the role!
 Good job.

-Now that your certified, you can open a ticket to certify your bot. ([here](https://discord.com/channels/731647189079556097/746025954832285726)) Then, a staff memeber will be with you to help **certifiy your bot**.
+Now that your certified, you can open a ticket to certify your bot. ([here](https://discord.com/channels/@me/746168536078221352)) Then, a staff memeber will be with you to help **certifiy your bot**.
 Your bot has a better chance to be certified if they meet the requirments.

 ## Bot Certification
 ### (You must be a certified developer first!)